Exruw/hubvideos/README.md

 idk where to put updates so ill shove them here:

 11/5/2021:
-Renamed repo to "hubchicken"
+Renamed repo to "hubchicken" and added more videos - Exruw
-Added a few videos
-that is it for 11/5/2021